OpenDSA/OpenDSA-DevStack/README.md

 ## Re-run Development Servers:

-If you decided to shut down the virtual machine using `vagrant halt`, you have to re-run the servers again after you `vagrant up`.
+If you decided to shut down the virtual machine using `vagrant halt`, you have to re-run the servers again after you do `vagrant up`.

 1. `$ cd OpenDSA-DevStack`
 2. `$ vagrant up`